Dragonrun1/TextIndex/example.md

 You can readily create these for yourself.
 An example would be if you had a very small keyboard with only ten keys per row, such that its topmost alpha row only has room for the usual letters Q-P. It’s not uncommon in such a situation to configure the board so that pressing `O+P` together will produce the `Backspace` keystroke, as strange as that may sound at first.

-There are [ergonomic concerns]{^ergonomics|+safety} with combos, but they’re very efficient with regard to physical space since they superimpose functionality upon existing keys even within the same layer, so there’s a balance to be struck.
+There are [ergonomic concerns]{^ergonomics#ergo|+safety} with combos, but they’re very efficient with regard to physical space since they superimpose functionality upon existing keys even within the same layer, so there’s a balance to be struck.
 It’s ultimately up to your own judgement.

 Now comes the wrinkle: you can approach this from the opposite direction too.
 In the context of creating a keyboard layout, the term _chord_{^*} most commonly refers to creating a single keystroke which will _trigger an entire combo in one press_.
 For example, you could create a key (perhaps on a layer) which will trigger the aforementioned Apple-device “lock screen” shortcut, without having to actually press the three constituent keys.